 The Teachers as Readers research project (Cremin et al, 2008) highlights the importance of relationships between children, teachers, families and communities and how this has a strong influence on RfP (Reading for Pleasure).
 I wanted to build reading relationships beyond the classroom not only between the kids in my class but also between the children and their families (as well as between the children, their families and the teacher).

 I started by considering how I personally connect with others about reading outside of school – via twitter, informal book talk and recommendations or more formally through the OU UKLA Teachers’ RfP book group that I host in London.
-I though that the latter could possibly work for the children, as it does for many adults, and so I decided to try and encourage a handful of parents to start a children’s book club outside of school to help raise the profile of RfP at home.
+I thought that the latter could possibly work for the children, as it does for many adults, and so I decided to try and encourage a handful of parents to start a children’s book club outside of school to help raise the profile of RfP at home.

 Book clubs for kids provide an excellent platform for book talk and plenty of opportunities for learning and imagination.
 Starting a book club is also relatively easy.
 All you need to do is drum up some interest amongst the children in the class and find out what they want to read.
 It’s good to start by defining the goals and structure of the book club, and selecting the ages of the children you want to participate (in this case, Year 5).
 Then, find out what they want to read (because choice is crucial) and start reading.
 Finally, organise an informal get-together to discuss what they’ve read.